MitaliM13/crypto/README.md

-# 🚀 CryptoPulse — Real-Time Cryptocurrency Tracker
+# 🚀 CryptoPlace — Real-Time Cryptocurrency Tracker

-**CryptoPulse** is a responsive and modern cryptocurrency tracking web application that allows users to monitor real-time crypto market trends, view detailed coin statistics, and stay updated with live prices — all in one place.
+**CryptoPlace** is a responsive and modern cryptocurrency tracking web application that allows users to monitor real-time crypto market trends, view detailed coin statistics, and stay updated with live prices — all in one place.

 ---